Wage theft: Misclassification

 Misclassification of employees is a violation that leaves employees very vulnerable to other forms of wage theft.
 Under the FLSA, independent contractors do not receive the same protection as an employee for certain benefits.
 The difference between the two classifications depends on the permanency of the employment, opportunity for profit and loss, the worker's level of self-employment along with their degree of control.
 An independent contractor is not entitled to minimum wage, overtime, insurance, protection, or other employee rights.
 Attempts are sometimes made to define ordinary employees as independent contractors.

 Misclassification in the United States is extensive.
-In New York state, for example, it was found in a 2007 study that approximately 704,785 workers, or 10.3% of the state's private sector workforce, was misclassified each year.
+In New York state, for example, it was found in a 2007 study that 704,785 workers, or 10.3% of the state's private sector workforce, were misclassified each year.
 For the industries covered in the study, average unemployment insurance taxable wages underreported due to misclassification was on average $4.3 billion for the year and unemployment insurance tax underreported in these industries was $176 million.